 4. Sexual Desires

-Dominant sexual behaviors are traditionally associated with masculinity, so it can be frustrating for a man who wants to be his submissive fantasies without fear of judgement.
+Dominant sexual behaviors are traditionally associated with masculinity, so it can be frustrating for a man who wants to be his submissive fantasies without fear of judgment.
 It’s not uncommon for men to be ridiculed when they express a desire to enjoy a little anal stimulation or explore gay or bisexual curiosities.

 In fact, bisexual or pansexual men often have their sexuality totally invalidated, and are immediately labeled as gay.
 But if you’re interested in exploring or redefining your sexuality, that is something you get to define—no one else.

 In our Western culture, men’s identities are often tied to their profession.
 The more insecure someone becomes, the more likely they are to compare themselves to others.
 This creates a vicious cycle of self-judgment and keeping score.
 This also contributes to the expectation of having to earn a specific amount of money, which can also factor in a man’s self-esteem.

 “I really wanted to become a librarian,” said Sebastian, 37.
 “And my friends all laughed at me.
 I felt weird that I was earning less, or not doing something as cool as them, even though I love my job.”